tekumara/notes/spark-emr-troubleshooting.md

 ### Increase disk space

-The easiest way to increase disk space on EMR is by choosing a large instance type.
+The easiest way to increase disk space on EMR is by choosing a larger instance type.
 See this [Instance Storage](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan-storage.html) guide which shows the amount of disk provided by each instance type.

 The other way to increase disk space is to modify the EBS storage defaults when creating a cluster.